DhanashriA/Udacity-Nanodegree/3. Starbucks Capstone Challenge/README.md

 I have built random forest, gradient boosting and catboost models.

-Both random forest and gradient boosting models are a combination of multiple decision trees.
-A random forest classifier randomly samples the training data with replacement to construct a set of decision trees that are combined using majority voting.
+BothÂ random forestÂ and gradient boosting models are a combination of multiple decision trees.
+A random forest classifier randomly samples the training data with replacement to construct a set of decision trees that are combined usingÂ majority voting.
-Gradient boosting iteratively constructs a set of decision trees with the goal of reducing the number of misclassified training data samples from the previous iteration.
+Gradient boostingÂ iteratively constructs a set of decision trees with the goal of reducing the number of misclassified training data samples from the previous iteration.
 Typically, gradient boosting performs better than a random forest classifier.
 However, gradient boosting may overfit the training data and requires additional effort to tune.
 A random forest classifier is less prone to overfitting because it constructs decision trees from random training data samples.
 Also, a random forest classifier's hyperparameters are easier to optimize.

 CatBoost is an algorithm for gradient boosting on decision trees.
-Catboost build one of the most accurate model on whatever dataset you feed it with — requiring minimal data prep.
-It is a readymade classifier in scikit-learn’s conventions terms.
+Catboost build one of the most accurate model on whatever dataset you feed it with â€” requiring minimal data prep.
+It is a readymade classifier in scikit-learnâ€™s conventions terms.
 Though I have applied it on the cleaned and transformed dataset using one-hot encoding etc, Catboost would deal with the categorical features automatically and is scalable in nature.

-## RESULTS
+## Results

 This analysis suggests that a random forest model has the best training data accuracy and F1-score.
 Refined random forest model hyperparameters using a grid search method has training data accuracy of 0.842 and an F1-score of 0.867